drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 widely held to be structured in terms of *phonological distinctive features* (hereafter “phonological features”) — properties common to some subset of the phoneme inventory.
-For example, in some phonological feature systems, all phonemes characterized by sounds made with complete occlusion of the oral tract share the feature “non-continuant.”
+For example, in some phonological feature systems, all phonemes characterised by sounds made with complete occlusion of the oral tract share the feature “non-continuant.”
 There are a number of competing hypotheses regarding the particular details of what the features are, and whether there is a single universal feature system or a separate feature system for each